 Achieving a Full Recovery Regardless of Gender

 At Monte Nido, we believe that every person deserves to find hope that their eating disorder can be treated, and a full recovery can be achieved.
 The compassionate, empathetic staff at each of our many locations are experienced in helping people of all genders regain their lives and move on to a brighter future, free of disordered body image.
-If you or a loved one has received a diagnosis of an eating disorder, or simply feel you need help, call us today at 888.891.2590 to get started on the gender-affirming path to a recovered life.
+If you or a loved one has received a diagnosis of an eating disorder, or simply feel you need help, contact us today to get started on the gender-affirming path to a recovered life.